cesutherland/dojo/Conways-Game-of-Life/JavaScript/README.md

 - Save patterns to Local Storage.

 And the user should set the initial state of the game's world by selecting the initial state of any cell by clicking it.
 Clicking a cell toggles the state of the cell.
-The application should warn the user if initial pattern will not survive the fist generation.
+The application should warn the user if the initial pattern will not survive the fist generation.